gerard2perez/ember-cli-crudtable/README.md

 ##many-multi

-When defining a many-multi field you will have to specify the **Source** fiedl, which is the name of the model from the second table.
+When defining a many-multi field you will have to specify the **Source** field, which is the name of the model from the second table.

 ```
 Some_Field:{